seunomosowon/TA-mailclient/README.md

 This uses the inbuilt poplib and imaplib that comes with Python by default.

 Contributions on github are welcome and will be incorporated into the main release.
+Current contributors are listed in AUTHORS.md.

 ##### Support and resources